-John is active in the Securities Industry and Financial Markets Association (SIFMA), a leading securities industry trade group in the US.
-He served as a member of SIFMA’s Board of Directors for more than a decade, as Chairman-Elect and Chairman in 2010 and 2011, and continues to chair SIFMA’s Advisory Council.
+John has been active in the Securities Industry and Financial Markets Association (SIFMA), a leading securities industry trade group in the US.
+He served as a member of SIFMA’s Board of Directors for more than a decade, as Chairman-Elect and Chairman in 2010 and 2011.
 As a representative of SIFMA, John advocated for responsible financial regulatory reform and testified before Congress in support of a federal fiduciary standard of care for investment professionals.

 John has worked in the financial services industry for over 35 years.
-While leading RBC Wealth Management US, John also served as member of the Board of Directors of RBC’s intermediate US holding company and as a member of RBC’s Global Wealth Management Operating Committee, overseeing retail brokerage, asset management, private banking and trust activities for over $1 trillion CDN in client assets in 40 countries.
-He served as Chairman, president and CEO of Voyageur Asset Management; president of Dougherty Summit Securities; a member of the Board of Directors of Segall, Bryant and Hamill, The Clifton Group and the Vintage mutual funds; and managing director at Piper Jaffray & Hopwood.
+While leading RBC Wealth Management, John also served as member of the Board of Directors of RBC’s intermediate US holding company and as a member of RBC’s Global Wealth Management Operating Committee.
+He served as Chairman, president and CEO of Voyageur Asset Management; president and CEO of Dougherty Summit Securities; a member of the Board of Directors of Segall, Bryant & Hamill, The Clifton Group; The Columbia Mutual Funds, a Senior Advisor at Deloitte & Touche LLP, and managing director at Piper Jaffray & Hopwood.
 John was an assistant to the Mayor of Saint Paul, MN and has worked as a journalist.

 Investment Advisor magazine named John to its 2013 IA 25 list of the most influential people in the financial industry, and he was included on the 2014 and 2015 lists of Top 100 Thought Leaders in Trustworthy Business by Trust Across America.
 Additionally, he was named as a “Leading Individual" by the Family Wealth Report.